 The seeds of Calendula, which can be grown from seed, resemble tiny, curved crescent moons.
 Just spread them out over the chosen area and lightly cover them with dirt to plant them.

-Flowers from Calendula can also be successfully grown in containers.
+Calendula flowers can also be successfully grown in containers.
 Although they are frequently called "pot marigolds," they shouldn't be confused with typical marigolds.

 Calendula is a plant that thrives in practically any climate, can readily reseed itself, and frequently returns year after year.
 They could appear anywhere.
 You never know!